A lot of bath accessories don’t live up to the hype.

 And then, a few minutes later, the water level is half of what it was when you started.

 The OXO Good Grips Silicone & Stainless Steel Tub Stopper creates a seal around the drain, preventing water from leaking through.

 6.)
 SparkPod High-Pressure Rain Head

-If you enjoy standing directly under a cascade of hot water (who doesn’t?), this rainfall showerhead is the one bathroom accessory that you’ll probably enjoy the most on this list.
+If you enjoy standing directly under a cascade of hot water (and who doesn’t?), the Sparkpod rainfall showerhead is the one bathroom accessory that you’ll probably enjoy the most on this list.

 This rainfall shower head from SparkPod completely immerses you from up top, with a wide 6″ head, but does come with a secondary standard angled head as well.